-4.1.4.1 Appointments based on merit and programmatic considerations Appointments and promotions are made on the basis of merit and in consideration of departmental/program and institutional concerns.
-Institutional concerns are addressed by the Promotion, Tenure, and Review Committee at the time of midterm review (see Section 4.3.5.2.4.a).
+- 4.1.4.1 Appointments based on merit and programmatic considerations.
+Appointments and promotions are made on the basis of merit and in consideration of departmental/program and institutional concerns.
+In the case of tenure-track faculty members, institutional concerns are addressed by the Promotion, Tenure, and Review Committee at the time of midterm review (see Section 4.3.5.2.4.a).
+In the case of continuing faculty members, institutional concerns are addressed by the Provost in consultation with the Department Head/Program Chair upon contract renewal.
 These concerns include such issues as curriculum flexibility, patterns of student enrollment, and the ability of the department/program to maintain the quality of its major and minor programs.
-The percentage of tenured faculty members is not in and of itself a relevant institutional concern, and nonreappointment at the time of midterm review shall not be used as a hidden guideline.
+The percentage of tenured faculty members is not in and of itself a relevant institutional concern, and non-reappointment at the time of midterm review shall not be used as a hidden guideline.
 Only in exceptional circumstances should institutional concerns be introduced for the first time during the tenure year review.
-[Added 1973, Rev. 1987]

-4.1.4.2 Equal Employment Opportunity Appointments and promotions are made in conformity with the principles of Equal Employment Opportunity.

-4.1.4.3 No political or ideological tests for faculty appointments No political or ideological test shall be a consideration in any matter affecting faculty status.
-[Added 1973, Rev. 1976, 80-14, Rev. 1984]

-4.1.4.4 Term appointments A term appointment of one, two, or three years is considered to be terminal with the last year of the term defined in the appointment.
+[Added 1973, Rev. 1987; Rev. 21-41, Board October 21, 2022] - 4.1.4.2 Equal Employment Opportunity Appointments and promotions are made in conformity with the principles of Equal Employment Opportunity. - 4.1.4.3 No political or ideological tests for faculty appointments No political or ideological test shall be a consideration in any matter affecting faculty status.
+[Added 1973, Rev. 1976, 80-14, Rev. 1984] - 4.1.4.4 Term appointments Except in the case of continuing faculty members, a term appointment of one, two, or three years is considered to be terminal with the last year of the term defined in the appointment.
 Extension beyond the defined term requires the positive recommendation of the department/program, the Promotion, Tenure, and Review Committee (unless the Committee delegates this responsibility to the Provost; see Section 4.3.2.2), and acceptance by the President.
-[Added 1975, Rev. 1979, 1991]

-4.1.4.4.1 As provided in Section 70, B, 6 of the Statutes, notification of a decision not to reappoint a faculty member will be made at the earliest opportunity and not later than March 1 if an appointment is to be terminated after one year of service; December 15 of the second year if an appointment is to be terminated after two years of service; and September 1 of the terminal year if the appointment is to be terminated after three or more years of service.
+[Added 1975, Rev. 1979, 1991; Rev. 21-41, Board October 21, 2022] - 4.1.4.4.1 As provided in Section 70, B, 6 of the Statutes, notification of a decision not to reappoint a faculty member will be made at the earliest opportunity and not later than March 1 if an appointment is to be terminated after one year of service; December 15 of the second year if an appointment is to be terminated after two years of service; and September 1 of the terminal year if the appointment is to be terminated after three or more years of service.
 [May 6, 1969, Board, Feb.
-21, 1970]

-4.1.4.5 Inspection of personnel files A faculty member (or an agent designated by the faculty member) may inspect their own personnel files as provided under Pennsylvania Law (Pennsylvania Statutes: Title 43, Chap.
+21, 1970] - 4.1.4.5 Inspection of personnel files A faculty member (or an agent designated by the faculty member) may inspect their own personnel files as provided under Pennsylvania Law (Pennsylvania Statutes: Title 43, Chap.
 23).
 A faculty member wishing to do so should make arrangements with the Office of the Provost.
 Files assembled for review purposes are also subject to this policy of inspection.
 [99-10, Rev. 10-50, Board, Oct.
-22, 2011, 11-9]

-4.1.4.6 Employment of relatives restricted Employment of relatives of the degree of consanguinity or affinity of parent, child, spouse, and sibling within the College is not permitted if they are in a supervisory-subordinate relationship or if either is involved in an employment decision concerning the other.
+22, 2011, 11-9] - 4.1.4.6 Employment of relatives restricted Employment of relatives of the degree of consanguinity or affinity of parent, child, spouse, and sibling within the College is not permitted if they are in a supervisory-subordinate relationship or if either is involved in an employment decision concerning the other.
 [Board, Nov.
 15, 1975]